Salary or Dividends - How Should You Pay Yourself From Incorporation?

 So it almost always makes sense to pay enough salary to the owner to reduce the corporate income to this $500,000 level.

 However, the "correct" answer to the pay in salary or pay in dividends question is completely dependent on the business owner’s own personal financial circumstances.
-What are your income level?
+What is your income level?
 What are your cash flow needs?
 What is the corporation's predicted income for the year?
 Is RRSP room or other personal income tax deductions important?
 How old are you?